Are Your Gums Healthy?

 One of the most visible indicators of gum health is their appearance.
 Healthy gums are typically pink, firm, and form a tight seal around the teeth.
 Any deviations from this norm could be a sign of underlying issues.

-Pink Hue: A healthy set of gums tends to have a consistent pink coloration.
-Discoloration, such as redness or bluish tones, might indicate inflammation or poor circulation.
+• Pink Hue: A healthy set of gums tends to have a consistent pink coloration.
+Redness or bluish tones might indicate inflammation or poor circulation.

-Consistent Contour: Run your tongue along your gums.
-Healthy gums have a smooth, consistent contour.
-Irregularities, like swelling or bumps, should be examined further.
+• Consistent Contour: Run your tongue along your gums.
+Healthy gums have a smooth and consistent contour.
+Swelling or bumps usually means an issue and should be checked further.

-Firm Texture: Gums should feel firm to the touch.
-If they are excessively soft or tender, it could be a sign of inflammation or gingivitis.
+• Firm Texture: Gums should feel firm to the touch.
+It could be a sign of inflammation or gingivitis if they are excessively soft or tender.

 The Tale of Your Toothbrush